Introduction of Qing Mu Xiang:Dutchmanspipe Root or Radix Aristolochiae.

 Ecological environment: The plant grows in thickets, gullies, and forest margins on hillsides at an elevation of 500~1,200 meters above sea level, it prefers warm, moist, fertile, and humus-rich sandy soil.
 The plant distributes in north, northwest, the middle and lower reaches area of the Yangtze River, and other areas of China.

-Trait identification: The root is similar as the root of Aristolochia debilis Sieb. et Zucc., the shape is smaller and slightly flat.
+Characters of herbs: The root is similar as the root of Aristolochia debilis Sieb. et Zucc., the shape is smaller and slightly flat.
 The herb with a thick, solid quality, strong fragrance is better.

 The herbs containing aristolochic acid has small toxicity, which has long been recognized by the TCM community.
 In 2009, the WHO declared aristolochic acid to be a primary carcinogen.
 Since the disclosure of the renal toxicity of aristolochic acid, herbs containing aristolochic acid has been less and less used in practice.
 In proprietary Chinese medicine, containing aristolochic acid were used, or eliminated, or the prescription was changed to replace them with other herbs which have similar effects but without aristolochic acid.
 The main Chinese herbs containing aristolochic acid are known including Aristolochia fangchi, Aristolochia debilis Sieb. et Zucc., herba aristolochiae, Caulis aristolochiae manshuriensis, and Dutchmanspipe Root.
 These herbs are scarcely used today.